Worldwide Guide to Women in Leadership

 (Female Suffrage for whites 1930, Colored and Indians in 1984 and Blacks 1994) 1901 the Union of South Africa became a British Dominion, was declared an independent Republic 1961

-Also see South African Homeland Ministers, South Africa Heads and South Africa Parliament
+Also see South African Homeland Ministers, South Africa Heads of State and South Africa Parliament

 1989-94 Minister of Health and Welfare Dr. Elisabeth Henrika (Rika) Venter